Google Maps Search Results

 #8.
 Frequently check website performance to ensure it’s fast, engaging, and converting into calls & new customers.
 Behavioral signals matter!

 #9.
 Stay on top of Google Algorithm Updates & Local SEO Ranking Factors.

-Each of the above requires a significant amount of attention.
-The task of optimizing local organic search results goes beyond this list.
-Audits, competitive analysis, keyword research and other performance checks may be recommended before starting.
+Each of the above requires a significant amount of time & attention to detail.
+The task of optimizing a business website for local search results goes further – beyond this list.
 I have yet to meet a business owner who has the time and dedication to do all of these things effectively, and efficiently on their own.